-CORONAVIRUS: LASG sets up emergency prevention care committee
+Coronavirus: LASG sets up emergency prevention care committee

 By Olasunkanmi Akoni

-As part of measures to strengthen the preparedness and response capacity to combat possible outbreak and spread of the deadly Coronavirus and Lassa fever, the Lagos State government through the State Emergency Management Agency LASEMA, has constituted a 5-man committee on Epidemic Preparedness Response Plan, EPRP, across the 57 councils of the state.
+As part of measures to strengthen the preparedness and response capacity to combat the possible outbreak and spread of the deadly Coronavirus and Lassa fever, the Lagos State government through the state Emergency Management Agency LASEMA has constituted a 5-man committee on Epidemic Preparedness Response Plan, EPRP, across the 57 councils of the state.

 Director-General of LASEMA, Dr. Olufemi Oke-Osanyitolu, who disclosed this following rumours of coronavirus in the state, which the state government had repeatedly, debunked, insisting, “no case recorded in the state so far.”